-In pro-levels that are below the AHL, women's NCAA hockey, and some other leagues they use a three official system.
+In pro-levels that are below the AHL, like women’s NCAA hockey and other amateur leagues, a three official system is used.
 In this, there are two linesmen and only one referee.
-The referee is supposed to cover the whole rink, but if they can't make it to the other side in time the linesmen will take on the role of referee.
+The referee is supposed to cover the whole rink, but if they can’t make it to the other side in time, the linesmen will take on the role of referee.
 In younger school leagues, there is a two-official system where each official is a linesman and referee.

-How much money does NHL referees and linesmen make?
+How much money do NHL referees and linesmen make?

-Officials have to work their way up to officiating in the NHL but the pay is very rewarding for doing so.
-Referees usually get paid double than linesmen throughout all levels.
+Officials have to work their way up to officiating in the NHL, but the pay is very rewarding for doing so.
+Referees usually get paid twice as much as linesmen throughout all levels.
 Pay is about $30-$120 per game for youth and high school hockey.
 In college games, pay increases to be $400 per game for referees and about $200 for linesmen.
-In an NHL season, referees are paid between $165,000 to $360,000 and linesmen between $110,00 and $235,000.
+In the NHL, referees are paid between $165,000 to $360,000 per season, and linesmen between $110,00 and $235,000.